Information for Applicants

 How hard is the program?

-Career Certificates are awarded to students who complete all of the courses with a "C" grade or better as outlined on the front page of the blue curriculum sheet.
-Dental assisting students can take national and state licensing examinations once he/she is awarded the certificate.
+A Certificate of Achievement in Dental Assisting is awarded to students who complete all of the courses with a "C" grade or better as outlined on the front page of the curriculum sheet.
+In addition, students also receive a Radiation Health & Safety Certificate, Coronal Polishing Certificate, Pit and Fissure Sealants Certificate.
+Dental assisting students can take national and state licensing examinations once he/she has completed the program.

 Student Kit and Fee

 The student kit is purchased through the ULCA Health Sciences Store.
 The kit consists of a dental x-ray film, tooth models, and other materials that the dental assisting student will be using throughout the year.
-Fees for the student kit will be paid upon delivery of the kit at the beginning of each quarter.
 The fee estimate in the dental assisting application is only an estimate and the actual fee may be higher or lower.

 Purchase of the kit is mandatory and no substitutions from outside sources can be made.